cossacklabs/product-docs/acra/what-is-acra.md

 ### Risk implications

-**TODO**: Insert our risk table

-Some relevant links:
-* MongoDB ALE
-* Our risk table
+Acra guarantees that no amount of data and/or secrets leaked from the database could be sufficient for decryption of the data stolen from the database.
+This is achieved through cryptography rather than through general system design.

-Acra changes your risk model drastically - you can now deal with many risks with less security controls, and you need to monitor a smaller attack surface.
+Acra your risk model drastically - you can now deal with more sec risks with less security controls, and you need to monitor a smaller attack surface.

-There is no application compomise scenario that leads to immediate massive data leak - there are no keys, secrets on application side that can be stolen, combined with database dump to decrypt the data.
-The only case for data leakage via compromised app that talks to database via Acra is for application to record sensitive data legitimately requested under regular process.

-Acra changes attack surface to your data significantly, by narrowing it to:

-  * Acra and it's supporting infrastructure
-  * Application logic that queries data

-Security boundary is closer to data.
+Acra moves the security boundary closer to the data.
 Insiders, privileged attackers, DBAs, infrastructure administrators have less opportunity for unauthorized access and there are no implicit "trusted paths" to access the data without authorization/authentication/security control application.

+Refer to [Acra-in-depth / Security design](/acra/acra-in-depth/security-design/) section to learn more about Acra's security design, principles, trust models and security guarantees.

 ### Choke point security